 Stress, anxiety, low hormone levels, and decreased immunity are among today’s most pressing health concerns.
 If you’re like many people, you probably have looked for ways to remedy your concerns naturally.
 Ashwagandha is an ancient herb that has been around for more nearly 6,000 years, playing a prominent role in Indian Ayurvedic medicine, which promotes natural healing.

-Ayurvedic medicine also used it as a Rasayana to help improve longevity.
+Ayurvedic medicine is also used as a Rasayana to help improve longevity.
 The root of Ashwagandha is regarded as tonic, aphrodisiac, diuretic, anthelmintic, astringent, thermogenic, and stimulant.

 In Sanskrit, Ashwagandha is called “smell of the horse” which refers to its somewhat unpleasant aroma and taste as well as its ability to increase strength.
 The herb is derived from a small, yellow-flowered shrub native to India and North Africa, with the plant’s roots or leaves turned into extracts and powders.